ltonetwork/lto-node/identity-node/README.md

 Docker compose is configured to run the node on a local machine on port 80.
 You can set the `PORT` environment` variable to use a different port.

+## Cloudformation

+Use `lto-identity-node.ecs.yaml` to run the index node using AWS Cloudformation.

 ## Running a node

 ### TestNet